 Making Your Choice: Key Considerations for Developer Tool Companies

-Latency Tolerance Varies by Use Case: Real-time coding assistants need sub-5ms response times (Bifrost, TrueFoundry), while batch processing workflows can tolerate 100-300ms overhead from security scanning (Lasso, ContextForge).
+Latency Tolerance Varies by Use Case: Real-time coding assistants need low-latency response times (Bifrost, TrueFoundry), while batch processing workflows can tolerate more overhead from security scanning or federation-heavy setups (Lasso, ContextForge).
 Map your product's UX requirements to gateway performance characteristics.

 Deployment Model Aligns with Operations: Managed SaaS (MintMCP, Composio, Portkey) reduces operational burden.
 Open-source options (Docker, ContextForge, Lasso, Obot) require infrastructure expertise but eliminate vendor lock-in.
 Match your team's capabilities.